apache/skywalking-showcase/docs/readme.md

 make deploy.kubernetes
 ```

-This will install SkyWalking components, including OAP in cluster mode with 2 nodes, SkyWalking RocketBot UI,
+This will install SkyWalking components, including OAP in cluster mode with 2 nodes, SkyWalking UI,
 microservices with SkyWalking agent, microservices without SkyWalking agent but managed by Istio,
 2 Pods to mimic virtual machines and export metrics to SkyWalking, and enable kubernetes cluster monitoring as well as
 SkyWalking self observability.

 For more advanced deployments, check [Customization](#customization) documentation below.